How do I know if you're the right person for me?

 Where do we meet?
 Do I need to be local to the Bay Area?

-Why work on an auto-sliding scale, donation-based model?
+Why work on a sliding scale model?

 Two reasons.
 First of all, and most importantly, I think that coaching and therapy have historically been a luxury item.
 I have no issue with wealth, but I feel like I have a lot to offer and I want to be able to serve all people regardless of economic status.